chrisfrancis27/chrisfrancis27/README.md

 ## Hi there 👋

 * 👨‍💻 I’m a contract front-end & full-stack engineer
-* ⚛️ My current toolchain-du-jour is React, Typescript and GraphQL
+* ⚛️ My toolchain-du-jour is React, Typescript and GraphQL
 * 🔭 I’m currently building a UI editor experience for a global logistics company